Perennials are one of the most sought-after flowers in a garden.

 Virginia Blue Bells

 Virginia Blue Bells is a shade-loving perennial that lives for decades and is another one of spring's first blooming perennial plants.
-They can withstand some sun, but they thrive in damp, shaded areas with little sun required.
+They can withstand some sun but thrive in damp, shaded areas with little sun required.
 Bluebells have bell-like lobes with colors of lavender and blue and even some pink in areas where the soil is not acidic.

 Another early summer bloomer is chicory plants.
 They are a very well-maintained perennial plant that loves drought so well they grow wild on roadsides in south-eastern states.
 Chicory has lavender blooms and thrives in full sun.
 They open up and bloom in the early morning hours and close back up near lunchtime.
 It's an odd plant that is a beautiful one also.